 “Good boy,” Sheri Biller cooed, brushing the tawny coat of her horse, Prancer.
 As he bobbed his head and neighed, she felt a sense of calm wash over her.
 Growing up in an abusive household, horseback riding had always been Biller’s solace; her pain dissipated when she rode.
 Unfortunately, as often happens with victims of abuse, for whom pain becomes ingrained and familiar, Biller later married an abusive man.

-As an adult, going riding at a stable near her North Carolina home had also become Sheri’s lifeline.
-And when a friend told her about Prancer, a spirited four-year-old horse whose owners just couldn’t handle him anymore, she’d jumped at the chance to take him in.
+Going riding at a stable near her North Carolina home became her lifeline.
+It’s why, when a friend told her about Prancer, a spirited four-year-old horse whose owners couldn’t handle him anymore, she jumped at the chance to take him in.

 Discovering a New Path

 To make ends meet, Biller got a job as a substitute teacher, and after being assigned to a special education class, she went on to get a degree in special education.
 When one of her colleagues asked if her son could come to meet Prancer, Biller agreed.
 They young boy’s face lit up when he saw him.
 “My son suffers from terrible anxiety,” the boy’s mother told Biller, “but spending time with Prancer has made him feel so calm!”

 It was an aha moment.
 Biller knew Prancer had helped her work out the issues she was going though.
 Watching the boy, she now saw the impact Prancer had on others, as well.

 Biller rented space in a local barn and began welcoming kids who suffered from anxiety, had autism, and were affected by a variety of other emotional or physical issues to ride, groom, feed and just talk to Prancer.
 And just like her colleague, parents came to her with grateful tears in their eyes as they shared the remarkable progress their children were making.